 What negative consequences does pharmaceutical drug use have for Australian workplaces?

-There is a degree of risk when employees use pharmaceutical drugs for medical or non-medical purposes.
+The use of pharmaceutical drugs for medical or non-medical purposes is associated with a range of negative outcomes for the workplace, including accidents, injuries, absenteeism and low productivity.
 This risk may be increased if pharmaceutical drugs are used by employees whose work role requires abstinence from specific pharmaceutical drugs (for instance, prescription drugs which specify that driving or operating heavy machinery should be avoided when under their influence).